 When challenges at home or school start to get in the way of those gifts being shared, creating rifts in relationships and friction in the family, working closely with a play therapist can help your child and family thrive, sometimes for the first time.

 Our mission in supporting children is to help each child’s unique gifts be seen and their needs to be met.
 We believe that many of the children we see these days with learning and sensory differences or emotional challenges are here to teach us a more integrated way of educating and working in the world.
 Their job is to push us to explicitly understand and value things that have in the past gone unnoticed or deemed unimportant.

 Through a compassionate and understanding relationship, We work directly with your child to help him/her feel fully understood and develop communication skills and strategies to deal with challenging emotions.
 Through a collaborative relationship with you, the parent or caregiver, we uncover the roots of the problem and discover practical tools for meeting the challenges of parenting.
 As we support your family along the journey, each member has the opportunity to grow as an individual and as a harmonious unit.

 What is Play Therapy?

-As a play therapists we enter into your child's world from his or her perspective so that I can understand his or her experience.
+As a play therapists we enter into your child's world from his or her perspective so that we can understand his or her experience.
 In the context of this caring, supportive relationship, we begin to identify and understand what your child is experiencing and develop better ways to express and cope with those feelings.
 This in turn supports your child's self-esteem, aiding in the development of pro-social behaviors that more effectively meet his/her needs and lead to positive feedback from others.
 Comprehensive support for these positive changes is provided through weekly play therapy sessions, consultations with parents, and contact with your child's teachers and other specialists.
 In this way the entire system around your child can learn and integrate new tools to affect lasting change.

 3150 18th St, suite #255, mailbox #207, San Francisco, CA 94110